 After completing her Access Course, she went on to study a Biomedical Science Degree at the University of Bristol.
 In October last year she started studying dentistry at the same university.

-Hiba said: “Without the Access course, I would not have been able to join the dental school in Bristol!”
+Hiba said: “Without the Access course, I would not have been able to join the dental school in Bristol”

-The Access course Hiba studied covered a range of topics in chemistry and biology to better prepare her for her next steps.
+The Access course Hiba studied covered a range of topics in chemistry and biology to prepare her for her next steps.
 Hiba and her class also benefitted from personal tutors who were ‘very supportive’.

-“She was also supportive when I went through difficult time which affected my performance and progression during the course.
-My teachers respected the face that I needed some time to arrive late as I needed to pray – and thanks to the College, they have dedicated Prayer Rooms on campus.
-This was very useful and made my life at College very easy as I did not have to worry about where I would pray.”
+She said: “My personal tutor helped me to write my personal statement and to complete my UCAS application.
+She was my referee and I am sure she must have written me a very good reference.
+She also helped me through difficult issues and this improved my performance and progress during the course.
+My teachers respected the fact that I needed to arrive late as I needed to pray, and thanks to the College, we have dedicated Prayer Rooms on campus.
+This was very useful and made my life at College easier as I did not have to worry about finding somewhere to pray.”

-City of Bristol College offers eight different Access to Higher Education courses with a brand-new Medicine pathway due to be launched in September.
+City of Bristol College offers eight different Access to Higher Education courses with a brand-new Medicine Pathway due to be launched in September.
 All courses are taught at the Ashley Down Centre.

 Access courses offer an alternative route to university for students who left school with few or no formal qualification (such as A Levels) to help them progress to degree or foundation degree-level.

 The courses you can study at City of Bristol College are:

 - Engineering Science